rucool/rugliderqc/README.md

 This code is designed to run on profile-based glider NetCDF files with a specific file and directory structure.
 The files are processed to NetCDF using the [gncutils package](https://github.com/kerfoot/gncutils).

-Full documentation of this repo is in progress.
+Full documentation of this repo can be found in the [wiki](https://github.com/rucool/rugliderqc/wiki).

 ## Note: this repository is under development